tkuipers/trading-bot/README.md

+_disclaimer:  This project is for resource purposes only and may violate local laws.
+Ensure that you are aware of what you are doing, and use at your own risk_
 # Trading Bot
 This is a simple trading bot that uses playwright to attempt to make trades on the stock market.